-Throughout the month of March, I’ll be highlighting notable people of Irish ancestry.
+Throughout March, I’ll be highlighting notable people of Irish ancestry.
 Today, I’m talking about Dr. Pearse Lyons, a native of the Emerald Isle and the founder of Alltech.
 Dr. Lyons passed away on March 8.
 He leaves a lasting impact on the Commonwealth.

-The studio was nestled in the world headquarters of Alltech, the company founded in the early 80s in his garage in Lexington with just $10,000.
+The studio was nestled in the world headquarters of Alltech, the company founded in the early 80s, in his garage in Lexington with just $10,000.
 Lyons, a native of Ireland, had come to the United States to work in the distilling industry.
-His boundless curiosity and entrepreneurial spirit led him to launch a business that would apply his insights as a fermentation expert to solve broader agricultural challenges.
+Instead, his boundless curiosity and entrepreneurial spirit led him to launch a business that would apply his insights as a fermentation expert to solve broader agricultural challenges.
 Alltech has grown to a global team of more than 5,000 people worldwide.

 And that he most certainly did.

 Dr. Lyons left this world on March 8.
-His legacy continues on in the company he created, the family that he nurtured, the community he supported and the people he led.
+However, his legacy continues in the company he created, the family he nurtured, the community he supported, and the people he led.

 It seems fitting that this St. Patrick’s Day, many across the Bluegrass will pause to remember Dr. Lyons.
 As a funeral mass in his memory gets underway on Saturday at 1 p.m. at the Cathedral of Christ the King in Lexington, the 39th annual Alltech Lexington St. Patrick’s parade will step off.
 The parade this year is dedicated to Dr. Lyons, a long-time supporter.